soumiamahieddine/enmoRM/README.md

 PostgreSQL administration
 -------------------------

-### User creation (not needed if you already have a user to administrate the data base)
+### User creation (not needed if you already have a user to administrate the database)

-Connect to the data base with postgres user and execute the following command lines :
+Connect to the database with postgres user and execute the following command lines :

 ```